 How Old is Your House? – In some ways, the current state of your house is the best guide to determine the most sensible improvements to carry-off.
 If your old house is not set-up for modern living, for instance, functionality presents a natural place to start, giving buyers a sense of modern convenience, rather than a dated feeling.

 Convert Your Loft – When adding-value for a sale, it doesn’t always make sense to invest substantial sums.
 A loft conversion represents a noted exception.
-The cost of such a move might exceed £10,000, so the housing market and other factors should be closely considered before moving ahead.
+According to Mark Jones from Loft Conversion Experts Cardiff, the cost of such a move might exceed £10,000, so the housing market and other factors should be closely considered before moving ahead.
 And a major renovation doesn’t happen overnight, so your timing is also important.
 When everything does line-up favourably, utilising loft space can dramatically increase the value and appeal of your property.

 Modernise the Kitchen – Home owners hold kitchens dear, because they often serve a dual function.
 Not only are prep areas the center of your culinary world, but in some households the kitchen also doubles as a social center.
 To cover both uses, the space must cross over seamlessly in form and function, presenting a user-friendly food preparation area that is also appealing (even impressive) to family members and guests.
 It is a tall order, so buyers appreciate homes in which the work has already been done, allowing them to enjoy the spoils.
 Time and budget permitting, kitchen upgrades provide excellent return on investment, when compared to other home improvement spending.